 Pressing Ctrl+C in Microsoft PowerPoint copies any highlighted text, picture, or other object to the clipboard.

 Ctrl+C in a command line environment

-While in a command line such as MS-DOS, Linux, and Unix, Ctrl+C is used to send a SIGINT signal, which cancels or terminates the currently-running program.
+While in a command line such as MS-DOS, Linux, and Unix, Ctrl+C is used to send a SIGINT (signal interrupt) signal, which cancels or terminates the currently-running program.
 For example, if a script or program is frozen or stuck in an infinite loop, pressing Ctrl+C cancels that command and returns you to the command line.

 Ctrl+C in the pico command